This Tuesday 6/30: Council decides whether State Street stays open to people or reopens to cars

 Read our coalition letter here!

-Locals and visitors alike have flocked to the State Street Promenade for food and drink, to window shop, and to visit markets and other city-sponsored events.
-A number of business owners have reported increased revenue as a result.
+Locals and visitors have flocked to State Street for food, shopping, markets, and city-sponsored events, and a number of business owners have reported increased revenue as a result.
+Commercial vacancy along the corridor is now lower than it was before the closure.

 Please use the button above to submit a written public comment now.
 The more positive comments supporting safe bike and pedestrian infrastructure, the better!